ayushshukla011/dynamicpricing/README.md

 ## Connect with Database using CLI or by GUI tool pgAdmin

-## For credentials visit db.js file
+## For credentials visit db.js file in api directory